 This course teaches the techniques to move safely in drift conditions, as well as to dive by letting ourselves be carried by the currents.

 We will see more thoroughly the maintenance of the different equipment and how to perform simple repairs when necessary.
 This course does not require to be a diver.

 Digital Underwater photography

-This course offers the necessary knowledge to take advantage of our camera under water and at the surface, obtaining better results in our pictures.
+This course offers the necessary knowledge to take advantage of our camera under water, obtaining better results in our pictures.